slcs-jsc/jurassic/docs/joss/paper.md

 ## Radiative transfer and retrieval capabilities

-JURASSIC implements established spectral approximations, including the Emissivity Growth Approximation (EGA) and the Curtis–Godson Approximation (CGA), to efficiently model infrared radiative transfer.
+JURASSIC implements established spectral approximations, including the Emissivity Growth Approximation (EGA) and the Curtis–Godson Approximation (CGA), to efficiently model infrared radiative transfer [@Godson1953; @Gordley1981; @Marshall1994].
 These methods allow accurate simulations of atmospheric radiances and transmittances across a broad spectral range while avoiding the computational expense of full line-by-line calculations.

 In addition to forward modelling, JURASSIC includes an optimal estimation retrieval module for inverse modelling of atmospheric state variables.
 This enables the retrieval of geophysical parameters such as temperature and trace gas volume mixing ratios directly from measured radiances within the same software framework.